Valentine's Day Gift Idea

-At a recent DIY Divas Dremel workshop, those attending discovered how easy it is to engrave on glass.
+We run a variety of workshops at DIY-Divas, and at a recent DIY Divas Dremel workshop, those attending had fun finding out how easy it is to engrave on glass.
 And if you use a template you can't go wrong!

 YOU WILL NEED: